 At any time during the Inspection Term or then applicable Inspection Renewal Term, Lessee shall have the option to extend this Lease for the Lease Term (as hereinafter defined) by delivering written notice of such election (the "Notice to Proceed") to Lessor on or before the expiration of the Inspection Term or the then applicable Inspection Renewal Term.

 Lease Term .
-Subject to the terms, covenants and agreements contained herein, and so long as Lessee has timely delivered the Notice to Proceed to Lessor, the term of this Lease (the "Lease Term") shall commence on the day following the date Lessee has timely delivered the Notice to Proceed (such date being referred to herein as the "Commencement Date") and expire on the day preceding the fortieth (40th) yearly anniversary of the Commencement Date (the "Expiration Date"), unless extended or terminated in accordance with the terms hereof.
+Subject to the terms, covenants and agreements contained herein, and so long as Lessee has timely delivered the Notice to Proceed to Lessor, the term of this Lease (the "Lease Term") shall commence on the day set forth in Lessee’s Notice to Proceed, which shall be a date on or before the end of the Inspection Term or Inspection Renewal Term (such date being referred to herein as the "Commencement Date"), and expire on the day preceding the fortieth (40th) yearly anniversary of the Commencement Date (the "Expiration Date"), unless extended or terminated in accordance with the terms hereof.
 Upon the Commencement Date, the Inspection Term or any applicable Inspection Renewal Term shall automatically terminate.

 Lease Renewal Option.